neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 ## Using API keys as a Neon User

-An API key allows you to access the Neon API.
+An API key is required to access the Neon API.

 An API key provides access to any action available through the Neon Console.
 An API key that is no longer needed can be revoked; this action cannot be reverted.
 Any issued API key is valid forever until it is revoked.
 Neon users can generate multiple API keys.